Do you write titles but that never gives you a chance to stand out? Certainly, the key ingredient that you’re missing is “emotion”.

 Competitors are the next important resources you can look into.
 Nope, that is not for copying their works.
 But for writing a title that will be more entertaining than theirs.

-Search your topic on Google, and they will give you thousands of results along the titles.
+Search your topic on Google, and they will give you thousands of results along with the titles.
 Your target should be writing something more appealing than at least the first ten results.

 Pick A Suitable Template